The Google Play app store holds about 250 Android apps that provide access to virtual private network (VPN) services.

-It might be easy to disregard all VPN apps as too risky.
+It might be easy to disregard all VPN apps, clients and services as too risky.
 But would that be a fair assessment?
-A number of free VPN apps are offered by reputable antivirus companies and desktop VPN providers, although most of those have some level of paid service.
-With that in mind, are free VPN apps worth the potential security risks?
+A number of free VPN apps and services are offered by reputable antivirus companies and desktop VPN providers, although most of those have some level of paid service.
+With that in mind, are any free VPN services worth the potential security risks?

 It depends, said Joe Carson, chief security scientist with Thycotic, an information-security provider based in Washington, D.C.

 "VPNs are safer than doing nothing," Carson said.
-But he added that if you are downloading an Android app, you have to do your homework.
+But he added that if you are trying out a new VPN service or app, you have to do your homework.

-That includes investigating the origin of the VPN app — you probably want to skip any from China, Russia or other countries with a dubious security history, Carson said — and sticking with vendors you are familiar with and trust.
+That includes investigating the origin of the VPN service — you probably want to skip any from China, Russia or other countries with a dubious security history, Carson said — and sticking with vendors you are familiar with and trust.
 (Some privacy experts put the United States on that list of untrustworthy countries, a fair argument given the scope of the NSA surveillance tools leaked by Edward Snowden.)